On Robust Inference in Time Series Regression: Simulation Evidence on Estimation and Testing

 In contrast, for any fixed serial correlation strength $\rho$, $\mathrm{RE_{est}}$ stabilizes quickly in sample size $T$ and remains approximately constant.
-Consider, for example, a realistic case like $\rho= 0.9$. $\mathrm{RE_{est}}$ remains at approximately $\mathrm{RE_{est} = 10}$ for all sample sizes $T\in \{50, 200, 600, 2500\}$.
+Consider, for example, a realistic case like $\rho=0.9$. $\mathrm{RE_{est}}$ remains at approximately $\mathrm{RE_{est} =12}$ for all sample sizes $T\in\{50, 200, 600, 2500\}$.
 Hence $\mathrm{RE_{est}}$ is clearly driven by serial correlation strength and not by sample size.

+In Figure \ref{fig_REest} we provide a visual representation of the $\mathrm{RE_{est}}$ of DURBIN relative to OLS presented in Table \ref{tbl_MSE_AR}.
+It reveals clearly that $\mathrm{RE_{est}}$ is driven entirely by the degree of serial correlation and not by sample size.

-Now consider separately the HAC and DynReg MSEs that underlie $\mathrm{RE_{est}}$ is composed.
-For any fixed sample size $T$, MSE(HAC) is strongly increasing in serial correlation strength $\rho$ (because the HAC estimator ignores serial correlation), whereas MSE(DynReg) is invariant to serial correlation strength (because the DynReg estimator controls for serial correlation).
+Now consider separately the MSEs for OLS and DURBIN that underlie $\mathrm{RE_{est}}$.
+For any fixed sample size $T$, the MSE of OLS is strongly increasing in serial correlation strength $\rho$ (because the OLS estimator ignores serial correlation), whereas the MSE from DURBIN is invariant to serial correlation strength (because the DURBIN estimator controls for serial correlation).
 That is why the $\mathrm{RE_{est}}$ ratio is also strongly increasing in $\rho$, as documented earlier.

-In contrast, for any fixed serial correlation strength $\rho$, \textit{both} MSE(HAC) and MSE(DynReg) decrease with sample size $T$ (as they must, since both the HAC and DynReg estimators are consistent), but they decrease proportionately, so that the $\mathrm{RE_{est}}$ ratio is invariant to $T$, as documented earlier.
+In contrast, for any fixed serial correlation strength $\rho$, the MSEs for \textit{both} OLS and DURBIN decrease with sample size $T$ (as they must, since both OLS and DURBIN are consistent), but they decrease proportionately, so that the $\mathrm{RE_{est}}$ ratio is invariant to $T$, as documented earlier.

-Finally, let us examine the bias and variance components that underlie the MSEs.
+Next, let us examine the bias and variance components that underlie the MSEs.
 First consider bias.
-Both the HAC and DynReg estimators are theoretically unbiased for any serial correlation strength and sample size, and the Monte Carlo confirms the theory: the estimated biases are always negligible and invariant to $\rho$.\footnote{Moreover the estimated biases decrease with $T$, as expected, by consistency.}
+Both the OLS and DURBIN estimators are theoretically unbiased for any serial correlation strength and sample size, and the Monte Carlo confirms the theory: the estimated biases are always negligible and invariant to $\rho$.\footnote{Moreover the estimated biases decrease with $T$, as expected, by consistency.} Moreover, given the scale of the bias, the patterns mentioned above for MSE will correspond to patterns in variance: OLS variance increases sharply with serial correlation strength (because OLS ignores serial correlation), whereas DURBIN variance does not (because DURBIN controls for serial correlation), and both variances decrease with sample size (by consistency), but they do so proportionately.
+That is, the MSE patterns between OLS and DURBIN, and hence the corresponding $\mathrm{RE_{est}}$ patterns, are driven entirely by variance.